CAVaccineInventory/vial/README.md

     DJANGO_SECRET_KEY="just a big random string"
     DJANGO_DEBUG=1

 In development you will need to have a local PostgreSQL server running - I use PostgreSQL.app on my Mac for this.
+Alternatively, you can use [Docker][<docs/docker.md>]

 Then create a database called `vaccinate` by running this in the terminal: